How Frederic Gomer, Co-Founder and Managing Partner of B2G Consulting is offering supply chain consulting through creative solutions and strategies.

 How does B2G Consulting innovate?

-Frederic Gomer: As a consulting firm, innovation involves new ways of creating values for our customers, which means creating and implementing creative solutions and strategies via digital transformation, optimising process & increasing efficiency, analyzing and driving results through data analytics, machine learning and artificial intelligence.
+Frederic Gomer: As a consulting firm, innovation involves new ways of creating values for our customers, which means creating and implementing creative solutions and strategies via digital transformation, optimising processes & increasing efficiency, analyzing and driving results through data analytics, machine learning and artificial intelligence.
 In this role, we enable our clients to bridge the gap between where their workforce is currently performing and how they need to perform in the future by driving innovation and supporting business goals in a new way.

 How the coronavirus pandemic affects your business, and how are you coping?